If you like our video, give us a like and subscribe 😉

 A drop in popular music, especially electronic dance music styles, is a point in a music track where a sudden change of rhythm or bass line occurs, which typically is preceded by a build section and break.

-Many genres of EDM can have more than one drop during a track, especially if the song is built on a “dance-pop” verse/chorus with vocals; a drop of some kind is typically heard somewhere during each chorus as the high point of that verse/chorus cycle.
-Most genres, however, tend to emphasize a single drop as the beginning of the high point, or climax, of the entire track; in vocal subgenres, this is typically the last repetition of the chorus, while in nonvocal genres it typically occurs in the last quarter of the track.
+In EDM: Many genres of EDM can have more than one drop during a track, especially if the song is built on a “dance-pop” verse/chorus with vocals; a drop of some kind is typically heard somewhere during each chorus as the high point of that verse/chorus cycle.
+Most genres, however, tend to emphasize a single drop as the beginning of the high point, or climax, of the entire track; in vocal subgenres, this is typically the last repetition of the chorus, while in nonvocal genres it typically occurs in the last quarter of the track. —Wikipedia

 Bass drops don’t just appear in EDM, but also in dubstep, metal, rock, hip-hop and pop genres too.
 And moving away from the music world, bass drops lend that slice of emotion into the storyline of video games.
 In a way, these special sound effects do work to produce an impact on the way we perceive and remember a scene – through heightening a specific emotion without actually distracting a viewer from the visuals.

 Interested in making your own bass drop sound effect?